dstrohmaier/dstrohmaier.github.io/cv/index.md

 ## Education

+- Ongoing: University of Cambridge (Darwin College): PhD in Computer Science.
 - University of Cambridge (Darwin College): MPhil in Advanced Computer Science.
 Awarded with Distinction.
 - University of Sheffield: PhD in Philosophy.
 - University of Sheffield: MA in Philosophy.
 Awarded with Distinction.